Specialisations and electives

 Mobile technologies are driving advances in communications, finance, information exchange and sharing.
 We're still discovering the potential for this technology and the demand for skills in this area are growing.

 You'll develop skills in the key areas of mobile computing, integrating software and hardware, programming and application development, communications and operating systems, and data security.

 Vast amounts of confidential information is collected, processed, and stored on computers and database systems.
 The security of this data has become vitally important.

 You'll develop the skills to enhance security in all sorts of computer systems by concentrating on the mathematical basis of network security, including cryptography, coding for reliable communication, and algebra for information security.

-Web users increasingly need more sophisticated search technologies and other tools for locating, managing, and exchanging all sorts of information, including documents, pictures, and other data.
+Web users increasingly need more sophisticated search technologies for locating, managing, and exchanging all sorts of information, including documents, pictures, and other data.

 You'll learn about the design and implementation of search engines, search engine optimisation, structured and unstructured information management, and web services.

 With in-depth study of web development and web database applications, e-commerce and enterprise systems, web security, and web document markup languages, you'll develop a practical solutions-based approach.

 You can also study a broad combination of computer science electives of your interests or suits your own career progression.